ECoDe: A Sample-Efficient Method for Co-Design of Robotic Agents: Introduction

 \section{Introduction}

 Reinforcement Learning (RL) has been a prominent approach for training agents to learn complex behaviors, relying solely on reward maximization.
-This approach has shown remarkable success, as evident from humanoid robots learning to walk \cite{Peng2019} using RL.
-Whilst most of the robotics research is centered around a few well-known, fixed skeleton designs e.g., robotic arms or bipedal humanoids, there is an abundance of exotic skeleton designs in nature that equip animals with unique and powerful capabilities.
-For example, the split hoof design of Alpine Ibex makes them excellent climbers, or the exceptionally strong hind legs make the Kangaroo rats the best jumper, etc., Unfortunately, design optimization is a hard problem because the design space can be large, and evaluating designs can be exceptionally costly, especially when the control is learned through inherently sample-intensive RL algorithms.
+Whilst most robotics research is centered around a few well-known, fixed skeleton designs e.g., robotic arms or bipedal humanoids, there is an abundance of skeleton designs in nature that equip animals with unique and powerful capabilities.
+For e.g., the split hoof design of Alpine Ibex makes them excellent climbers, or the strong hind legs make the Kangaroo rats the best jumpers, etc. Exploring such exotic design spaces can lead us to exceedingly more capable designs.
+Unfortunately, design optimization is a hard problem because the design space can be large, and evaluating designs can be computationally expensive, especially when the control is learned through inherently sample-intensive RL algorithms.